SharpQin/beauty/README.md

 Extract frontend code from gateway project.
 Maintain gateway independence and stability.

 ## Projects description as below:
-- gateway - Authorize for management user and route to microservices.
+- gateway - Authorize for manager and route to microservices.
 - gatewaymk - Authorize for market customer and route to microservices.
 - auth-service - Authentication Service which support two type of users and manage users and authority assignment.
 - customer-service - Manage customer's address and credit cards.